xamvvm/xamvvm/README.md

 ```

-All a page has to do is derive from IBasePage<PageModelType> with the PageModelType this Page should be linked to.
-Matching or above example calls the used classes would like this.
+All a page has to do is derive from IBasePage<PageModelType> with the PageModelType this Page should be linked to.For the above example calls the used classes would like this.

 ```C#
 public partial class DetailPage : ContentPage, IBasePage<DetailPageModel>